 Company A has 1000 users.
 A total of 200 users are active on only one day.
 So the measurement for one day is 20%.
 There are also 150 users that were active for two days out of the 30.
 So two days measures in at 15%.
 Things drop off with only 75 users active three days out of the month for a total of 7.5% of the overall user base.

 Activity levels out between days 10 and 20, and then the numbers start to go back up — not as high as the start of the curve (day 1, day 2, etc.) but it’s back up to 7.5% for 30 days of active use.
 These are your power users — the users that are active 30 out of 30 days.
 And keep an eye on the users in the 25-29 days range as potential power users that are heavily engaged.

 The power user curve bar graph provides a visual representation of how engaged the entire user base is by bucketing users based on the number of days they were active.
 In most cases, there’s a left-leaning curve, right-leaning curve or a curve in the shape of a smile (higher at the beginning and end of the range and lower in the middle).

 - The left-leaning curve indicates that most users are active fewer days out of the month and there are very few, if any, power users.

 - A right-leaning curve shows that the majority of users are active at least 15 of the 30 days.

-- A smile curve is also positive as it indicates daily activity outpaces some lower totals so there is a group of power users.
+- A smile curve is also positive, as it indicates daily activity outpaces some lower totals–meaning there is a group of power users.